maimonah95/Corona_Trackers/README.md

 # project Description:

+Coronavirus disease (COVID-19) is an infectious disease caused by a new virus.
+The disease causes illness (like the flu) with symptoms such as a cough, fever, difficulty breathing.and more .

+The symptoms my  showing up in people within 14 days of exposure to the virus.
+The symptoms include:
+* Fever
+* Cough
+* Shortness of breath or difficulty breathing

-health care app That attrack people who
+health care app trying to restrict people they may infected . people who:
+ - Recent travel.
- - Recent travel from or residence in an area with ongoing community spread of COVID-19 as determined by CDC or WHO.
+ - residence in an area with ongoing community spread of COVID-19.
- - Close contact with someone who has COVID-19 — such as when a family member or health care worker takes care of an infected person.
+ - Close contact with someone who has COVID-19.

  The app save data for each user every day and Follows the temperature and other symptoms. there is other rol in this app (Admin or hospital) they can follow each user and symptoms and can view the information and call them if they need .